 These are the most important factors to consider when looking for a new magazine for your 6.5 Creedmoor rifle:

 This is absolutely imperative for your magazine.
 The whole point of a magazine is to feed ammunition into the chamber in order to ensure continuous firing until the firearm is empty.
-If anything, the magazine has a greater impact on the reliability of your rifle over anything else.
-The magazine should have a very robust spring and a high quality follower to guarantee optimal reliability.
+If anything, the magazine has a greater impact on the reliability of your rifle than anything else.
+The magazine should have a very robust spring and a high-quality follower to guarantee optimal reliability.

-Finally, the magazine should come with a design that will make it easy to grab onto in wet or slippery conditions.
-It may come with a finish that offers greater friction, or it may have lines or indentions on the outside that make it very easy to grab onto as well.
+Finally, the magazine should come with a design that’s easy to grab onto in wet or slippery conditions.
+It may come with a finish that offers greater friction.
+Alternately, it may have lines or indentions on the outside that make it very easy to grab onto as well.
 Alternatively, it may have a flared base so it will be less likely to slip in your hands as well.

 Last but not least, your magazine should eject smoothly and freely out of your rifle as well.
 In other words, when you hit the magazine release button, the magazine should drop freely from the weapon without you needing to grab onto it to remove it yourself.

-Now that we’ve covered why you need to upgrade your magazines, here are the top five best magazines available for your 6.5 Creedmoor rifle:
+Now that we’ve covered why you need to upgrade your magazines, here are the top four best magazines available for your 6.5 Creedmoor rifle:

-The Magpul 5 round PMAG AC magazine is designed to fit in an AR-10.
-Even though this magazine is officially marked for .308 Winchester, it will also work with 6.5 Creedmoor ammunition as well.
+If you’re looking for a lightweight and affordable 6.5 Creedmoor magazine, then try out the Magpul 5 round PMAG AC magazine.
+This magazine is designed to fit in an AR-10 lower, will work for the .308 Winchester, and should also run the 6.5 Creedmoor ammunition as well.

-As a Magpul magazine, this PMAG is built out of high quality polymer.
-It’s not the same thing as metal, but it is very lightweight, and PMAGs are considered to be the gold standard for a polymer made magazine for an AR-15 or AR-10 rifle.
-The flared base of this magazine also makes it very easy to get a hold of, whether it’s withdrawing it from a mag carrier or ejecting it out of the rifle.
+This Magpul PMAG magazine is built out of high-quality polymer and is considered the gold standard for polymer magazines.
+Although not as durable as metal, this polymer mag provides enough give to allow the rifle to function properly while also being extremely lightweight.
+The flared base of this magazine also makes it very easy to get a hold of, whether it’s drawing it from a mag carrier or ejecting it out of the rifle.

 - Making modifications is easy

-- May require modifications if you choose to chamber other short action rounds in it
+- May require modifications if you chamber short action arounds into it

 - Durable steel construction